National School Lunch Act: Caloric and nutritional needs

 For some time, the measurement on which the NSLP based its cash reimbursements and meal provisions largely came from caloric requirements.
 However, while this worked at a time when malnutrition plagued the nation's poor, a continuing focus on caloric intake ignores the growing national obesity epidemic.
 Balancing nutrition and calories has always been a challenge for the NSLP and its participating schools.
 This struggle can undermine schools that wish to comply with the national standards while still advocating healthy lifestyles.

 Another problem that contributes to this challenge is that nutritious food is often considered less favorable than competitive food that is available to students.
-Given the choice, students will often prefer competitive foods that are not required to meet federal minimum nutrition standards.
+Given the choice, students will often prefer competitive foods that that have looser federal minimum nutrition standards, as opposed to those enforced by the NSLP.
+Although competitive foods have minimum nutrition standards, there is no restriction on the quantity students can purchase.